cran-task-views/MissingData/MissingData.md

     these methods by using an EM approach to fit different mixtures of multivariate missing data for, respectively, continuous (first package) or categorical data (other two packages).\
+    Hierarchical Gaussian and probit models with missing covariate values are implemented in `r pkg("ppmSuite")` and `r pkg("PReMiuM")` implements Dirichlet process mixture models (regression models linking the response to covariates through cluster membership) with missing covariate values.\
     `r pkg("imputeR")` is also using an EM based imputation framework that offers several different algorithms, including Lasso, tree-based models or PCA.
 In addition, `r pkg("TestDataImputation")` implements imputation based